Key Takeaways

 .png)

-If you try to integrate these manually, you'll face several challenges that can derail your development timeline:
+If you try to integrate these manually, you'll face several challenges that can derail your mobile health app development timeline:

 Different data formats where JSON schemas vary dramatically across APIs.
 Different sync methods mixing local device access with cloud-based APIs.
 Different permissions where user scopes and authentication differ per provider.
 Data inconsistencies where metrics like "sleep score" are calculated completely differently.
 Ongoing maintenance including token refresh, schema updates, and rate limits.